YarDog4/Hitachi_1/README.md

 ⭐You will need a computer as well (duh)⭐

 # Getting started
 Make sure you have created an empty folder or clone this repository to a location on your device where you can access.
+To clone this repository, you can use an IDE like VSCode, and put the commands shown below into your terminal

 1. **Clone the repository**
     ```bash